 Thomas Sporrer is known for his work as a chamber and orchestra musician, as the drummer and/or percussionist for various bands and projects, and last but not least, as a soloist in a variety of styles.
 In addition to orchestral productions, his broad experience and talent allow him to shine within styles ranging from crossover to musical theater productions, as well as studio productions and live appearances.

 Born in Schongau, Germany, Thomas Sporrer discovered his passion for drums at the age of nine.
 By the time he was 12, he was gigging as a professional musician, and shortly thereafter, he was already touring Germany, Poland and Finland.

 Under the tutelage of Stefan Blum, Jörg Hannabach, Thomas Höfs and Guido Rückel, Thomas graduated with a degree in classical percussion – with distinction – from the Nuremberg-Augsburg University of Music (Hochschule für Musik Nürnberg-Augsburg) in 2009.
 Later on, during his master's program at the University of Augsburg, he was taught by Jost Nickel and Roland Peil.
-Remaining thirsty for knowledge, he has since continued his studies with the likes of Anika Nilles, Eliel Lazo, Stefan Maass and Rhani Krija, broadening his musical horizons in the realms of gospel drumming and latin/pop percussion.
+Remaining thirsty for knowledge, he has since continued his studies with the likes of Anika Nilles, Eliel Lazo, Stefan Maass, Rhani Krija and Yshai Afterman, broadening his musical horizons in the realms of gospel drumming and latin/pop percussion.